-The Department of Marine Resources (DMR) administers the program in conjunction with the Land for Maine's Future Board (LMFB) of the Department of Agriculture, Conservation and Forestry.
-The DMR/LMF contracts with consultants to work with and assist potential applicants.
-These individuals are available to assist and advise project applicants with program details and the application process.
-Project applicants are strongly encouraged to work with the Working Waterfront (WWF) Team to assure that proposals are complete and meet minimum program requirements.
-The DMR is responsible for running the program, the funding decisions are made by the LMFB.
+The Department of Marine Resources (DMR), Maine Coastal Program (MCP) administers the program in conjunction with the Land for Maine's Future Board (LMFB) of the Department of Agriculture, Conservation and Forestry.
+In an effort to ensure maximum potential of available dollars, MCP will remain the primary contact at DMR for questions and guidance related to WWAPP proposals.
+MCP's staff is available to assist and advise project applicants with program details and, to a certain degree, the application process.
+Project applicants are strongly encouraged to work with the DMR/MCP to assure that proposals are complete and meet minimum program requirements.
+The DMR/MCP is responsible for running the program, the funding decisions are made by the LMFB.